Introduction: Deliverability is a Reputation Game, Not a Volume Game

 Volume spike consistency

-Safe pattern: Keep a steady daily increase of 10%-20% so your growth looks natural to ISPs.
+Safe pattern: Do not go beyond daily increase of 5%-10% so your growth looks natural to ISPs.

 Danger pattern: Avoid sudden 5x-10x spikes because they resemble abusive behavior and increase filtering risk.